suvajit20203051/SPRING-PROJECT/README.md

-# Spring Boot Application – spring_01
+# Spring Boot Application – spring_01   real time chat application

 This is a simple Spring Boot application built using Java and Maven.
 It serves as a starter template for building scalable, production-ready Spring-based applications.